filecoin-project/specs/expected-consensus.md

 TODO: explain that real null blocks chains are exponentially rareish on the lgnth of that chain

->NOTE(@porcuquine): It would be useful to include a brief justification for this 'should' assertion and/or a link to a more detailed treatment.
-If we don't have a proof or strong justification, maybe we should write, "It is believed that…" (No big deal — just noting the effect this language has on the curious reader.)

 **Checking election results (after mining a null block)**

 Failing to generate an election proof, a miner should discard their failed proof from the original mining attempt (drawn from `K` rounds back), and recompute a leader election proof at the next block.
 That is, the miner will now use the ticket sampled `K-1` rounds back to generate an election proof.
-They can then compare that proof with their power in the table N-L-1 blocks back.
+They can then compare that proof with their power in the table `N-(L-1)` blocks back.
 Each time it is discovered that nobody has won a given round, every miner should repeat the leader election process using the next ticket in the chain to generate a new ElectionProof.
 Once a miner finds a winning ticket, they can publish a block (see `Block Generation`).

-> NOTE(@porcuquine) When, in this explanation, does the 'current round' increment?
-In other words, are we really looking at the `K-1`th round back, or is it the `K`th round back from an incremented round.
-(I'm not questioning that this is correct.
-I'm highlighting the need for more precisely defined terminology at the point it is encountered.)

 This new block (with multiple tickets) will have a few key properties:

 - All tickets in are signed by the same miner -- to avoid grinding through out-of-band collusion between miners exchanging tickets.
-> NOTE(@porcuquine): we should use a collusion-resistant hash function. (sorry, irresistible)
 - The election proof was correctly generated from K rounds back, counting null blocks.

 ```